Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_5_MPC/Readme.md

 | delta            | steering angle       |
 | acc     |    acceleration or throttle    |

-The kinematic model update equations that are used describe the next state are listed here:
+The update equations from the kinematic model that describe the next state are listed below:

-![alt text][image2]
+![alt text][image2 =200x]

 cost function include both state and control input so that we can also control the magnitude and change rate of input